This includes introductory resources and reference materials to help acquaint you with rights and resilience in communities.

 The phrase "human rights" is a significant and weighty term that is used in both an abstract, philosophical sense and as a manifestation in law.
 This article provides a comprehensive, high-level explanation of how the international human rights law landscape came into creation and how it has evolved since then.

-This guide from the International Association for Impact Assessment will help you to understand what is expected in good practice social impact assessment and social impact management processes, especially in relation to project development.
+This guide from the International Association for Impact Assessment can help you to understand what is expected in good practice social impact assessment and social impact management processes, especially in relation to project development.
 It defines and explains social impacts, explores the business case and key considerations, and identifies the phases and tasks of social impact assessments.